reductstore/website/blog/2024-03-27-reductstore-vs-timescale/index.md

     return count
 ```

-As you can see to work with Timescale is quite easy if you familiar to any SQL database.
+As you can see, working with Timescale is quite easy if you are familiar with any SQL database.
 However, you may notice that we should put the whole blob into the `INSERT`  request.
-Of course, it won’t work well for big blobs.
+This could cause a performance problem for large blobs because we have to allocate the memory for the request string instead of sending it in chunks.

 Let’s see how you can write and read data with ReductStore.

-## **Read/Write Blob Data With ReductStore**
+## Read/Write Blob Data With ReductStore

 With **[ReductStore](https://www.reduct.store/)**, you can write and read data without using SQL requests, simply by utilizing the asynchronous API.
 Additionally, if you need to handle large blobs, you can stream them in chunks without loading them into memory.